 - Put unique twists on your values.
 As you saw in the examples, there are tons of common themes and words that organizations will use.
 And while that might be the case, you can be creative and unique with your company values.
 Mimicking a competitor on values is not only obvious, but it looks like your organization didn’t put much thought into it.
 Being different and having your own company personality will help your organization attract the right customers and employees.

 Communicating Company Core Values Today

 One of the important aspects of distributing your company values is how you communicate this important information.
 You might have noticed I left this one off from the previous section.
 However, it’s because how you internally and externally communicate values is incredibly important.

 Overall, your company values strategy has two parts:

 - Defining your values

 - Distributing your values

-While defining your company values can be challenging, communicating them effectively is another hurdle to overcome.
+While defining your company culture and value can be challenging, communicating them effectively is another hurdle to overcome.

 You should communicate these values with your employees and external stakeholders (investors, partners, customers), so everyone knows what they are and why they exist.
 This encourages everyone to be a part of your brand community and feel valued for their contributions.

 How can you distribute these values and ensure everyone feels connected?
 Here are a few things to consider: